In short, yes. A number of financial factors have made sustainable investing very attractive and increasingly popular in the recent decade.

 In other words, it shows how well protected the company is from non-financial risks relating to the environment and society.

 Sustainable investing includes a range of investment strategies.
-They seek to deliver competitive financial returns in the long run.
+They seek to deliver competitive financial returns on sustainable investment in the long run.
 At the same time, they’re driving positive environmental outcomes and social impact.

 In other words, it is investing that focuses not only on profits but on people, the planet, and profits.